WHY MINOR IN GLOBAL STUDIES?

 REQUIREMENTS FOR THE MINOR:

-Any student interested in the Global Studies minor should, at the earliest possible date, arrange a meeting with Champlain's Assistant Dean for Global Engagement to discuss his or her course of study.
+Any student interested in the Global Studies minor should, at the earliest possible date, arrange a meeting with Champlain's Dean of the Core Division, Betsy Beaulieu, or Director of Study Abroad, Noah Goldblatt, to discuss his or her course of study.

 Every student who minors in Global Studies must take part in a significant international experience in an academic context.
 Examples include traditional one-semester study abroad programs and classes with an embedded travel component.
 Scholarships may be available for students in need of assistance.